taddyb/DeepGroundwater.github.io/docs/blog/posts/soil_animation_pt1.md

 Because the loss function is an ordinary differential equation (ODE), we can transition between two perspectives.

-1. **System Space (Left panels in the above animations)**: represents general patterns of the soil system, i.e., loss function.
+1. **System Space (Left panels in the above animations)**: represents general patterns of the soil system, i.e., the loss function.

 2. **Observable Space (Right panels in the above animations)**: describes soil moisture drying behavior, which are measurable with sensors.
 This drydown model is the analytical solution of the loss function ODE.

-One of the biggest advantages of moving between these spaces is dealing with uncertinties in model estimation.
+One of the biggest advantages of moving between these spaces is dealing with uncertainties in model estimation.

-In system space (loss function), both the x- and y-variables are subject to observation errors in $\theta$, making it prone to uncertinties.
+In system space (loss function), both the x- and y-variables are subject to observation errors in $\theta$, making it prone to uncertainties.
 The animation below shows how Gaussian noise in the sample observation points  impacts loss estimates.
 This situation calls for bivariate analysis but they are more difficult to implement.
-One of the ways to deal with the bivariate uncertinties is to use the Bayesian approaches as implemented by Bassiouni et al., (2020).
+One of the ways to deal with the bivariate uncertainties is to use the Bayesian approaches as implemented by Bassiouni et al., (2020).

 ![Alt text](.\pics\soil_est_ver1.gif "soil_est_v1")